 Left: Rose-breasted Grosbeak, Right: Painted Bunting, ©Clay Taylor, Swarovski Optik

 Heading into the northern winter, birds will be looking for high-energy food sources to help them overcome frosty days, but a diversity of food is always a good idea for overall bird health.
 Sunflower seeds, fat balls and untreated peanuts are particularly popular in many regions, but try experiment with Nyjer seeds, white millet, red milo and others to see what the birds in your area like.
-Providing a reliable source of water (either open or crushed ice on really frosty days) can also be important in many areas.
+Providing a reliable source of water (either open water or crushed ice on really frosty days) can also be important in many areas.

 In order to avoid potential dangers for birds, it is always a good idea to make sure the birds are safe from prowling cats and that feeders are cleaned regularly to reduce the spread of disease.

 As spring and summer hit, you will want to adapt what you feed the birds, offering more high-protein foods, including a diversity of seeds and mealworms, as well as fruits.
 Fats and whole peanuts should be avoided.
 Keeping feeders sterile and removing uneaten food is even more important in the warmer months as diseases and infections can spread quickly.

 ...feeding birds is one of the most intimate and frequent contact points that we have with nature in our daily lives.